 Interlachen Walker Cup Golf Ball

 The 1993 match had originally been scheduled to be played at Chicago G.C. but in 1991 it was re-assigned to Interlachen.
 Chicago withdrew having come under pressure from the USGA to allow minority members which they were reluctant to do at the time.
 In due course Chicago changed their policies and were eventually awarded the 2005 Walker Cup.

 Heavy overnight rain prior to the commencement of the match led to the first morning being washed out.
 A revised format was adopted at the suggestion of GB&I captain George MacGregor to ensure a total of 24 points would be contested.
-On Day 1 the morning foursomes were abandoned with 10 singles being played in the afternoon.
+On Day 1 foursomes were abandoned with 10 singles being played in the afternoon.
 Day 2 saw the normal four foursomes played in the morning with another 10 singles in the afternoon.
 The 10 singles games on Day 2 was only formerly introduced in 2009.

 Jay Sigel became the most capped U.S.A. player competing in his ninth consecutive match in Minnesota.
 He would join the U.S. Senior Tour in November 1993 leaving the Walker Cup with a playing record that will never be broken – played 33, won 18, halved 5 and lost 10.